 Forbes Hall.
 Forbes Hall, located near the west entrance of Forbes Campus, was built in 1932 and was the original summer residence of U.S. Ambassador Cameron Forbes.
-This building houses the offices of the President, Vice President of Finance and Administration, Vice President of Academic Affairs, and the offices of Human Resources, Budgeting, Accounts Payable, and Institutional Research.
+This building houses the offices of the President, Vice President of Finance and Administration, Vice President of Academic Affairs, Vice President of Enrollment, Vice President of Military and Corporate Relations, and the offices of Human Resources, Budgeting, Accounts Payable, and Institutional Research.